Vera Pagava: Personal life and legacy

+In 1979 Pagava's life-time companion, artist "Vano" Ivane Enoukidze, died.

-Vera Pagava died in 1988, at Ivry-sur-Seine, aged 81 years.
+Pagava died in 1988 at Ivry-sur-Seine, aged 81 years.
 She is buried in Leuville-sur-Orge Cemetery.
 The "Association culturelle Vera Pagava" was founded in Paris in 1991 to promote and preserve Vera Pagava's work and archives.
 Her work is part of various private and public collections such as the Pompidou Centre.

-In 2022, Pagava's work was included in The Guggenheim Museum Bilbao's exhibit: "From Fauvism to Surrealism: Masterpieces from the Musée d’Art Moderne (MAM) de Paris."